elunna/nerfhack-changelog/README.md

 If no effects interfere with drawing or the BUC status of the deck, an uncursed deck has about a 24.3% chance of granting a wish and a blessed deck has a 43.5% chance.

 **Before you start drawing cards, your current alignment is set to -1.** Be wary of any artifacts you may wish for because an artifact blast is guaranteed - both because your alignment is negative and because artifact blasts will always occur if possible.
-Artifact blasts have also been increased, making early arti-wishes much more dangerous.
+Artifact blasts have also been increased, making early artiwishes much more dangerous.

 * Unlike the playing card deck, decks of fate cannot be #tipped for razor cards, making them easy to identify.